eEQK/sqlc-gen-typescript/README.md

 ### Do not export queries
 Makes LSP suggestions less cluttered

+### Postgres only
+I've decided to remove other drivers in this fork as I don't have enough capabilities to also maintain them.
+As such, only the Postgres database with the `postgres` package is supported here.
+This allows me to iterate faster and introduce more features.

+My goal with this fork is to provide a great sqlc experience within TypeScript, and I'll focus on achieving that here.

+I encourage anyone interested to incorporate changes from this fork into the main repo.

 ### Returning values directly from selects with single column
 ```sql
 -- name: GetName :one